mark-watson/SwiftAI-book/manuscript/coreml.md

 # Using Apple's Core ML Machine Learning and Deep Learning Libraries

+NOTE: as of April 2022, this example does not work - problem with latest CreateML library.

 Please note that this chapter is specific to Apple's libraries using pre-trained deep learning models.

 I assume that you are generally familiar with [Apple's CoreML documentation](https://developer.apple.com/documentation/coreml)